micro-os-plus/diag-trace-xpack/README.md

 #### CMake

-To integrate the µOS++ diag-trace source library into a CMake application, add this folder to the build:
+To integrate the µOS++ diag-trace source library into a CMake application, download this project into a folder and add it to the build:

 ```cmake
 add_subdirectory("xpacks/micro-os-plus-diag-trace")`